 If you want more space, and the luxury of a verandah, the Deluxe Oceanview Staterooms with Verandah have 268 square feet of space and sleep up to 4 guests.

 There are also some Deluxe Family Oceanview Staterooms with Verandah which sleep up to 5 guests – a rare thing for a cruise line.

 Another brilliant design feature that most of the Disney cruise staterooms have is the split bathroom.

 This means that the bathroom is split into two separate rooms.
-One has the toilet and a sink.
+One has a toilet and a sink.